8n8/whatthestudentsthink/README.md

 ## Run the servers

 Use screen for this, so that the servers will continue to run after the ssh session has ended.
 From inside the ~/wtst directory, run ```screen``` then ```authbind ./redirect```, then type ```Control-A d``` to detach the session, run ```screen``` again, run ```authbind ./server```, then detach it with ```Control-A d```.
 The ssh session can then be ended and the servers will continue to run.

+# TODO

++ There is no logging of requests to the server at the moment, which would be nice to have and not too hard to do.

++ There are no tests.
+This does not matter too much since everything is quite simple and I have manually compared the charts with the data for several hundred data points.